laasa/simple_wheelpilot/README.md

 - a lot

 # Further ideas
-- the 2 channels left to have an remote control for bow thruster
+- the 2 channels left on remote control for bow thruster
-- using 8 channel remote control for other things like anchor windlass and engine
+- using 8 channel remote control for other things (like anchor windlass and engine)
 - automatic navigation